 - where it is necessary for carrying out obligations under employment, social security or social protection law;

-- where it is in furtherance of our aims as a not-for-profit and limited solely to our members or former members (never to be disclosed to a third party without consent); and/or
+- where it is in furtherance of our aims as not-for-profit entities and limited solely to our members or former members (never to be disclosed to a third party without consent); and/or

 - for legal reasons.